Dashi vs Hondashi vs Dashi No Moto: Uses for Soup and Beyond

-It is commonly used for miso soup but it can also be found in clear broth and noodle broth soups, like my favorite, different ramen noodles.
+Dashi is commonly used for miso soup but it can also be found in clear broth and noodle broth soups, like my favorite, ramen noodles.

 What is Hondashi?

-Hondashi is not as well known as dashi, largely because it isn’t widely available outside of Asia, but it’s the name of a product that the Ajinomoto brand produces and it’s actually a ready-made powdered dashi.
+Hondashi is not as well known as dashi, largely because it isn’t widely available outside of Asia.
+But it’s the name of a product that the Ajinomoto brand produces and it’s actually ready-made powdered dashi.

-However, it can be used interchangeably with dashi and it is often used as a base for miso soup and tempura batter.
+It can be used interchangeably with dashi and is often used as a base for miso soup and tempura batter.

 This dashi variety has the signature umami taste but it has a smokey and slightly sweet undertone that sets it apart.